QingMa1/SSCP-for-Water-Body-Change-Detection/README.md

-Official implementation of "A Spatial Semantics and Continuity for Remote Sensing Water Body Change Detection" & HSRW-CD for WBCD
+Official implementation of "A Spatial Semantics and Continuity for Remote Sensing Water Body Change Detection"

+The Proposed Dataset: HSRW-CD